-What is the darkest day of mankind becomes the brightest day for mankind.
+What was the darkest day of mankind became the brightest day for mankind.

 When Jesus died, He "handed over" the Spirit.
 Jesus remained in control to the end, and it is He who handed over his Spirit.
 One should not miss the double entendre here, for this may also be interpreted as His death brought forth the Holy Spirit.

 The Gospel of John gradually reveals the Holy Spirit.
-Jesus mentions living water in John 4:10-11 when he meets the Samaritan woman at the well, and during the Feast of Tabernacles refers to living water as the Holy Spirit in 7:37-39.
+Jesus mentions living water in John 4:10 and during the Feast of Tabernacles refers to living water as the Holy Spirit in 7:37-39.
 At the Last Supper, Christ announces he would ask the Father to send "another Advocate to be with you always, the Spirit of truth" (14:16-17).
 The word Advocate is also translated as Comforter, Helper, Paraclete, or Counselor.
 "But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you everything, and remind you of all that I have said to you" (14:26).
 The symbolism of water for the Holy Spirit becomes more evident in John 19:34: "But one of the soldiers pierced his side with a spear, and immediately there came out blood and water."
 The piercing of his side fulfills the prophecy in Zechariah 12:10: "They will look on me whom they have pierced."
 The piercing of Jesus' side prefigures the Sacraments of Eucharist (blood) and Baptism (water), as well as the beginning of the Church.